leetvr/hy/docs/source/ref/glossary.rst

   every :term:`block` has a “type” which controls the behaviour and appearance of all blocks of that type

+ Edit Mode
+  a mode of the :term:`Hytopia Editor`, where you can edit the world.
+If you’re in :term:`Playtest Mode`, press the Stop button to switch back to Edit Mode

  entity
   an entity is a wizzle in the wozzle